HyperGodot/hyper-tps_demo/README.md

 # More information
 * Download both the PCK file and the binary
 * Linux : chmod +x binary in order to run it
+* hypercore-gateway uses a slightly older version of hypercore. while hole punching is good , some router configurations do require you to open port 4973.